Professors: Berthel (Chair), Menta, Potts (Director of Theatre), Reeves

 THEA115Activating Theatre Techniques for Community DialogueA workshop course based on the Activating Theatre techniques of Augusto Boal.
 A developmental skills course in creating forum theatre for community and social change, and for moderating effective group dialogue.
 Interdisciplinary links with psychology, sociology, women's studies, and education with a focus on both experiential education and interpersonal communications.

 THEA120Fundamentals of ActingIntroduction to the skills necessary for performing on stage.
 This course is an exploration of the fundamental techniques necessary for beginning scene and monologue study in modern and contemporary realism.
 Through physical and vocal exercises, text and character analysis, and scene studies, the student is introduced to the process of acting preparation and performance.
 Excellent course for nonmajors seeking an introduction to the art of acting.

 THEA155Introduction to African-American TheatreSurvey/lecture course from an African-American perspective, examining the activities and developments of Black American life as evidenced through its theatre, with emphasis on history, philosophy, dramatic creations, criticism, and socio-psychological concerns.
 Includes lectures in theatrical contributions of Western and African civilizations.

 THEA200Theatre Production LaboratoryEach student involved in a significant role on regular theatre productions is a participant in the Festival Playhouse company and shall thereby earn 1/4 unit of credit per production.
 Students may earn a maximum of two full units through THEA 200.
 Theatre Arts majors and minors must distribute each 1/4 unit in a different area of production (acting, stage management, costuming, lighting, scenery, sound, properties, publicity, etc.).
 Students must register themselves into Theatre 200 by then end of second week of the quarter in which they are participating.
 Instructor permission may be required.

-THEA210Lighting DesignExperiments and studies in the theories and techniques of stage lighting; emphasis on play analysis, sculpting with light, color theory, drafting, projection, and practical laboratories.
+THEA210Lighting DesignStudies in the ideation and communication techniques of stage lighting; emphasis on play analysis, sculpting and painting with light, color theory, drafting, projection, and practical laboratories.
 Fifteen-hour production lab required.